-- (1) If the inlet pressure is increasing, appropriate measures should be taken such as change the flow rate, additional administration of anticoagulant and/or saline flash. - (2) Remove the Arterial line from the catheter.
-Operate the blood pump at a flow rate of approximately 50 mL/ min, and return as much blood as possible from the blood tubing and cartridge to the patient, introducing approximately 100 mL of physiological saline through the infusion line.
+- If the inlet pressure is increasing, appropriate measures should be taken such as change the flow rate, additional administration of anticoagulant and/or saline flash. - (2) Remove the Arterial line from the catheter.
+Operate the blood pump at a low flow rate and return blood from the blood tubing and cartridge to the patient.
+Adjust the volume and flow rate depending on the body weight and the conditions of the patient.
+Depending on the conditions, blood return may not be necessary.